In this policy, the terms "complaint" and "grievance" shall have the same meaning.

 - All other documents relied upon by the administration in reaching the Level Two decision.

 The appeal shall be limited to the issues and documents considered at Level Two, except that if at the Level Three hearing the administration intends to rely on evidence not included in the Level Two record, the administration shall provide the individual notice of the nature of the evidence at least three days before the hearing.

 The District shall determine whether the complaint will be presented in open or closed meeting in accordance with the Texas Open Meetings Act and other applicable law.
 [See BE]

 In addition to any other record of the Board meeting required by law, the Board shall prepare a separate record of the Level Three presentation.
-The Level Three presentation, including the presentation by the employee or the employee's representative, any presentation from the administration, and questions from the Board with responses, shall be recorded by audio recording, video/audio recording, or court reporter.
+The Level Three presentation, including the presentation by the individual or his or her representative, any presentation from the administration, and questions from the Board with responses, shall be recorded by audio recording, video/audio recording, or court reporter.

 The Board shall then consider the complaint.
 It may give notice of its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
 If the Board does not make a decision regarding the complaint by the end of the next regularly scheduled meeting, the lack of a response by the Board upholds the administrative decision at Level Two.